niolabs/docs/docs/system-designer/README.md

 ## Block Library

-The block library contains a list of the blocks that have been categorized by their function.
+The block library contains a list of blocks.

 ![](/img/vg-block-library.png)

-To find a block, click the category and browse through the individual blocks within that category.
+In the Search box, enter the name of a block.
+As you type, the list is filtered.

 ## Block Workflow